-Since 1994, Cameroon has been operating under the Central African Customs Union's regional reform program.
-This program has been expanded to include a new Customs Code and an amendment to the Investment Code.
-The new Customs Code eliminates most quantitative restrictions on foreign trade and simplifies customs procedures.
+Since 1994, Cameroon has been operating under the Central African Customs Union's regional program.
+This program has been expanded to include a new customs code and an amendment to the investment code.
+The new customs code eliminates most quantitative restrictions on foreign trade and simplifies customs procedures.

 On January 1, 1998, the Generalized Preferential Tariff (GPT) was to have been completely eliminated for goods shipped between CEMAC countries.
-Only a value-added tax (replacing the turnover tax (TCA) in Cameroon) at the rate of 18.7 percent is to be applied to goods traded within the CEMAC zone.
-However, there has been some delay in achieving this goal.
-Customs duties, in addition to the value-added tax, are assessed on imports into CEMAC countries.
+Only a value added tax (replacing the turnover tax in Cameroon) at the rate of 18.7 percent should be applied to intra-regional goods.
+However, there has been some delay in achieving this goal, and currently both customs duties and the value added tax are being assessed on imports into CEMAC countries.

 The Cameroon government has moved to intensify customs revenue collection by contracting with the Swiss company SGS to assess and collect customs duties.
-The unweighted average of the Common External Tariff (CET) of the CEMAC is 18.4 percent.
+The unweighted average of the Common External Tariff (CET) of CEMAC is 18.4 percent.
 The CET is assessed through four tariff rates: 5 percent for essential goods, 10 percent for raw materials and capital goods, 20 percent for intermediate goods, and 30 percent for consumer goods.
-In addition, there are other surtaxes assessed on imports which can vary according to the nature of the item, the quantity of the particular item in the shipment, and even the mode of transport.
-As a result, the 18.4 percent tariff rate is the absolute minimum; actual tariff rates for most items are much higher.
+In addition, there are other surtaxes assessed on imports, which can vary according to the nature of the item, the quantity of the particular item in the shipment, and even the mode of transport.
+As a result, the 18.4 percent tariff is the absolute minimum.
+Actual tariff rates for most items are much higher.